 Better Late Than Never?
 Big Companies Scramble To Make Lofty Climate Promises

-Jet-fuel-guzzling Delta Airlines and fossil-fuel-pumping BP are vowing to go carbon neutral.
+Jet fuel-guzzling Delta Air Lines and fossil fuel-pumping BP are vowing to go carbon neutral.

-Microsoft and Ikea, behemoths of tech and furniture, have pledged to go farther and actively reduce the carbon dioxide in the atmosphere.
+Microsoft and Ikea, behemoths of tech and furniture, have pledged to go further and actively reduce the carbon dioxide in the atmosphere.
 The financial giant Blackrock promises to put climate at the heart of its decisions.

 In short, a slew of major corporations are making promises on climate — lofty ones.